Board of Directors

 Gary Yiatchos (Chair)

 Gary received his Bachelor of Arts degree from Seattle Pacific University and his M.B.A. from the University of Washington.
-Gary has held senior leadership positions in both marketing and merchandising for marquee retailers Macy’s, Inc. and Saks' department store group.
-Gary also served as the Client Services Advocate for several national retailers in the areas of CRM, customer loyalty, database management, and credit card programs.
-Gary previously served as NVCA Board Chair from 2013–2018.
+Gary held senior leadership positions in both marketing and merchandising for marquee retailers Macy’s, Inc., and Saks Department Store Group.
+Gary also served as the Client Services Advocate for several national retailers in the area of CRM, customer loyalty, database management, and credit card programs.
+Gary previously served as NVCA Board Chairman from 2013-2018.